2010 Crown Royal Presents the Heath Calhoun 400

-The 2010 Crown Royal Presents the Heath Calhoun 400 was a NASCAR Sprint Cup Series stock car race held on May 1, 2010, at Richmond International Raceway in Richmond, Virginia.
-Contested over 400 laps, it was the tenth race of the 2010 Sprint Cup Series season.
+The 2010 Crown Royal Presents the Heath Calhoun 400 was a NASCAR Sprint Cup Series race held on May 1, 2010, at Richmond International Raceway in Richmond, Virginia.
+Contested over 400 laps, it was the tenth race of the 2010 NASCAR Sprint Cup Series season.
 The race was won by Kyle Busch for the Joe Gibbs Racing team.
 Jeff Gordon finished second, and Kevin Harvick, who started seventh, clinched third.

 Pole position driver Kyle Busch maintained the lead after the start of the race.
 Kyle Busch would eventually lead to the race high of 226 laps.
 Afterward, Gordon became the leader during the final laps.
 He remained the leader until Kyle Busch passed him with four laps remaining.
 Kyle Busch crossed the finish line first to clinch his first win of the season, and his third at Richmond International Raceway.

 There were six caution flags and twelve lead changes among eight different drivers throughout the course of the race.
 The result moved Kyle Busch up two spots to third in the Drivers' Championship, 109 points behind of leader Kevin Harvick and ten ahead of Matt Kenseth.
 Chevrolet maintained its lead in the Manufacturers' Championship, eighteen points ahead of Toyota and thirty ahead of Ford, with twenty-six races remaining in the season.

 Race report

 Background

 Richmond International Raceway, the race track where the race was held.

-Richmond International Raceway is one of five short tracks to hold NASCAR races, the others being Bristol Motor Speedway, Dover International Speedway, Martinsville Speedway, and Phoenix International Raceway.
+Richmond International Raceway is one of five short tracks to hold NASCAR races.
 The NASCAR race makes use of the track's standard configuration, a four-turn short track oval that is 0.75 mi long.
 The track's turns are banked at fourteen degrees.
 The front stretch, the location of the finish line, is banked at eight degrees while the back stretch has two degrees of banking.
 The racetrack has seats for 97,912 spectators.

 Before the race, Jimmie Johnson led the Drivers' Championship with 1,323 points, while Kevin Harvick stood in second with 1,297 points.
 Greg Biffle was third in the Drivers' Championship with 1,237 points, Matt Kenseth was fourth with 1,224 points, and Kyle Busch was in fifth with 1,163 points.
 In the Manufacturers' Championship, Chevrolet was leading with seventy points, twenty-one points ahead of their rival Toyota.
 Ford, with forty-two points, was four points ahead of Dodge in the battle for third.